jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 * #1793 Mail to Ticket Automation: set IMAP undelete  (no solution in Combodo version.
 Pull request made, but not accepted because of worries about conflicts.)
 * #1859 Mail to Ticket Automation - issue with long subjects (+ solution) (some feedback, pull request accepted by Combodo)
 * #1924 Mail to Ticket: processing order of e-mails is not chronologically on Microsoft Exchange/O365 and Google GMail (no solution in Combodo version)
-* #1925 Mail to Ticket: malformed headers (some feedback, no solution in Combodo version.
-Pull request made.)
+* #1925 Mail to Ticket: malformed headers (some feedback, no solution in Combodo version, implemented by Combodo)
 * #1930 Mail to Ticket: improved parsing of from: address (suggested fix, implemented by Combodo)
-* #2039 Return code missing in combodo-email-synchro - GetActionFromCode() (suggested fix, no solution in Combodo version)
+* #2039 Return code missing in combodo-email-synchro - GetActionFromCode() (suggested fix, implemented by Combodo)

 Internal Combodo tickets:
 * N° 2181 Mail to Ticket: Sometimes duplicate ticket from mail-to-ticket (suggested fix, implemented by Combodo)

 ## Upgrade notes

 * See [Upgrade notes](documentation/upgrade%20notes.md)

 ## Cookbook